In-depth Look at Mounjaro and Its Side Effects

 Type 2 diabetes management

-First-line treatment, may reduce heart disease risk
+Usually used first, may reduce heart disease risk

-SGLT2 Inhibitors
+SGLT2 inhibitors

-Lowering blood sugar
+Lowering blood sugar in type 2 diabetes

 Urinary tract infections, dehydration